My-Wine-Cellar/winecellar-webapp/README.md

 * [Contact](#contact)

 ## General info
-This is my first real project built and deployed.
-It will be quite interesting to continue working on this and look back on it in many years to see where I was and where I am.
-Followed a variety of tutorials, documentation, and got a lot of help from co-workers, friends, and the good old internet.
+> This is my first real project built and deployed as a means to learn and grow as a junior developer.

 ## Technologies
 * Spring Boot